naturalprogrammer/spring-lemon/README.md

 1. How to use _PATCH_ and _JsonPatch_ to handle partial updates correctly.
 1. How to do all the above reactively, using WebFlux and WebFlux security.

-Coding all the above correctly needs in-depth knowledge of Spring.
+Coding all this rightly needs in-depth knowledge of Spring.
 It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring modules come out.

 **Spring Lemon** relieves you of all this burden.
 It's a tiny open source library holding all these common configuration and components, and also a production grade user module with all the abovementioned features.